LoNicoM/Python/README.md

-# Python
+# Python3
-Some basic Python programs.
+Some basic Python3 programs.